matbb/browser-code-sync/README.md

 To use the script, you have to :
   * start the chromium browser with remote debugging enabled
-  * use only one tab in the browser window, where you want to synchronize the code to / from which mens you will need a dedicated chromium instance and will have to use another browser instance for browsing.
+  * use only one tab in the browser window, where you want to synchronize the code to / from which means you will need a dedicated chromium instance and will have to use another browser instance for browsing.

 As an alternative, you might be interested in the following browser extensions :
 [GhostText](https://github.com/GhostText/GhostText), [It's All Text!](https://github.com/docwhat/itsalltext)

 Installation
 ------------
-Instal required python modules :
+Install required python modules :
 ```bash
 $ sudo pip3 install chromote watchdog argparse
 ```